dragonspider1991/Intrinsic-Resonance-Holography-/IRH20.3.md

 The ambiguity, if it were to arise, would typically appear when composing such operators or defining products with other fields, where field products or their derivatives might require a specific ordering (e.g., in a scalar field theory, a term like $g^{\mu\nu} \phi (\partial_\mu \partial_\nu \phi)$ might not be unique in curved space).

-### G.2 Weyl Ordering and Non-Commutative Geometry (Analytical Proof)
+#### G.2 Weyl Ordering and Non-Commutative Geometry (Analytical Proof)

 To ensure a well-defined and physically consistent action, particularly when considering higher-order effective actions in the emergent spacetime, the cGFT rigorously employs **Weyl ordering** for its fundamental operators.

+> [!IMPORTANT]
-**Theorem G.1 (Operator Ordering Invariance):**
+> **Theorem G.1 (Operator Ordering Invariance):**
-The cGFT action (Eqs.
+> The cGFT action (Eqs.
 1.1-1.4) and its derived RG flow, including the fixed-point values and physical predictions, are analytically proven to be invariant under physically equivalent choices of operator ordering schemes (e.g., Weyl ordering vs. other symmetrization schemes).

 **Proof:**
 1.  **Weyl Ordering Prescription:** For any classical phase space function $f(p,q)$, its Weyl-ordered quantum operator $\hat{f}$ is defined by symmetrizing products of non-commuting position $\hat{q}$ and momentum $\hat{p}$ operators.
 For the Laplace-Beltrami operator, which is already a symmetrized square of generators (representing momenta on the group), the sum $\sum \Delta_a^{(i)}$ is inherently symmetric.
 Any alternative ordering would differ by terms proportional to commutators of the generators, which integrate to zero on a compact group manifold under Haar measure, or form total derivatives which vanish.